-Theona Morrison is a founder and Director of CoDeL and Acting Chair of Scottish Rural Action.
+Theona Morrison is a founder and Director of CoDeL and Chair of Scottish Rural Action.
 She presented at COP26 on Achieving a Just Transition for Rural Scotland.
 She led the Smart Islands project project with LEADER funding in Scotland and Ireland, to support enterprises and young people, and contributed to the Northern Periphery and Arctic Covid-19 impact research from which has emgerged Redifining Peripherality.
 Theona also worked in partnership with the James Hutton Institute on the Islands Revival blog, having first recognised a demonstrable change in the number of young people returning, settling or staying in Uist.

 For over 20 years she has developed education linked to the needs of the local economy, and continues this work with Community Land Scotland and the UHI Post Graduate Nursing & Midwifery Committee.
 She delivered post-education and adult support for enterprise and entrepreneurial activity informed by a deep understanding of local economic literacy.
 Theona continues supporting new-start businesses and leads a number of strategic Community Planning Groups.